luckzen/RFM_Segmentation_Sales_Analysis/README.md

 3. Customer Analysis

-This analysis aims to uncover the different customers segments.(ie "Lost Customer", "Slipping away", "New Customer", Potential Churner", "Active Customer", "Loyal Customer")
+This analysis aims to uncover the different customers segments thru RFM Segmentation.(ie "Lost Customer", "Slipping away", "New Customer", Potential Churner", "Active Customer", "Loyal Customer")

-we went further and tried to understand and lastly we did the .
 This is because as much as getting new customers is important, retaining customers that are still willing to spend money is equally importand if not more importand.